HOMEMADE SWEET POTATO AND COCONUT CUMIN SOUP

 PREPPING AND STORAGE

 - Freezing: This soup freezes well.
 Pour into a freezer-safe container, leaving some room for expansion.
 Freeze for up to 2 months.
-Thaw in the fridge overnight before reheating.
+Thaw in the refrigerator overnight before reheating.

 - Meal Preparation Tip: Double the recipe for batch cooking and divide into single-serve containers for effortless grab-and-go weekday lunches.